 I’ve always been a fan of Massively Open Online Courses (“MOOCs”, in shorthand) like Coursera.
 I picked up my first “formal” training with typography on the platform, and being a huge typography nerd now, I owe a lot of my obsession to that one lesson.
-I wanted to look at potential problems Coursera might face as more students join the platform and more educational content is added.
+For my design challenge, I wanted to look at potential problems Coursera might face as more students join the platform and more educational content is added.

 I’ll be linking to my working docs throughout this write-up.
 I put them all here to make them easy to access.